OXAYAZA/react-task/README.md

 The Movie Application should contain the below features:

-- [ ] Movies Search
+- [X] Movies Search
 	- [X] List movies coming from search result - Title, Year, Type, Poster
-	- [ ] Clicking on a particular movie will redirect you to the selected movie detail page
+	- [X] Clicking on a particular movie will redirect you to the selected movie detail page

-- [ ] Movie detail
+- [X] Movie detail
-	- [ ] Show selected movie detail information - Title, Year, Type, Poster, Plot, IMDB rating, Runtime, Genre
+	- [X] Show selected movie detail information - Title, Year, Type, Poster, Plot, IMDB rating, Runtime, Genre
+	- [X] Navigate back to the movie list.
+Previous search & results should be still visible
 	- [ ] For video you can choose any trailer that you want
-	- [ ] Navigate back to the movie list.
-Previous search & results should be still visible
 - [X] Movie Pagination
 	- [X] pagination should show movies per page, and total movie results

-- [ ] Pages should have proper urls and navigation should work as expected:
+- [X] Pages should have proper urls and navigation should work as expected:
-	- [ ] using the back and forward button of the browser should take to the correct page
+	- [X] using the back and forward button of the browser should take to the correct page
-	- [ ] reloading the current page should keep your search results
+	- [X] reloading the current page should keep your search results

 Technologies required
 	- [React](https://reactjs.org/)